 Nevertheless, change can occur: a soul’s emphases might shift; goals may be reached sooner than expected; or supporting cast members may not fulfill their parts.
 Any of these can necessitate a change in the script.
 It’s very much like a movie, theatrical play, or book.
 To extend that analogy, you are the writer, producer, director, and actor of your life’s story.
 You determine whether your life is most like a tragedy, quirky comedy, repetitive melodrama, or exciting and successful adventure.

 It often happens that the personality gets off track and—with the soul’s consent—original plans need to be modified.
 Pre-birth plans are frequently amended in the dream state.
 As you sleep, your essence can leave the body and meet with soul-mates and guides.
 You and your team discuss how things are going and evaluate if changes should be made.
 This helps explain why you may sleep more than usual during times of stress or change.

 Another reason for changing the original plans might be to take an alternate route.
 You could take the interstate and get there more quickly, or the back roads to enjoy the scenery and avoid stressful traffic.
 The soul knows that—as the popular children’s song reminds us—life is but a dream.
 So it’s not obsessed about reaching the finish line as quickly as possible.
 Life and expansion are never-ending.

-6. Why in the world would souls choose in a soul plan to experience illness, disability, broken relationships, financial loss, death of loved ones, and other forms of suffering?
+6. Why in the world would souls choose to experience illness, disability, broken relationships, financial loss, and other forms of suffering?